devtoprod/devopskatas/README.md

 ## What is a kata?

-A Kata is an exercise performed repeatedly with deliberate intent to improve with each iteration.
+A kata is an exercise performed repeatedly with deliberate intent to improve with each iteration.

-To paraphrase from the [Wikipedia entry on kata](http://en.wikipedia.org/wiki/Kata):
+To paraphrase from the [Wikipedia entry on kata](http://en.wikipedia.org/wiki/kata):

 The basic goal of kata is to preserve and transmit proven patterns and techniques.
 By practicing in a repetitive manner the learner develops the ability to execute those patterns and techniques in a natural, reflex-like manner.
 Systematic practice does not mean permanently rigid.
 The goal is to internalize the patterns and techniques of a kata so they can be executed and adapted under different circumstances, without thought or hesitation.